The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Two FileId formats#

-• 0000 + 40 hex chars — SHA-1 of the first 31 MiB of the file.
-This is the dominant format from Windows 8 onward.
+• 0000 + 40 hex - SHA-1 of the first 31 MiB.
+Dominant since Windows 8.

-• 0001 + 32 hex chars — MD5; rare and mostly historical.
+• 0001 + 32 hex - MD5.
+Rare, mostly historical.

 Attacker tooling is almost always unassociated.
 Filtering InventoryApplicationFile to unassociated entries with a LowerCaseLongPath under \Users\, \AppData\, \ProgramData\, \Temp\, or \PerfLogs\ is the cheapest, most productive triage filter on a typical commodity-malware case.